Patricia Southall: Personal life

 Southall married actor-comedian Martin Lawrence in 1995.
 She and Lawrence met in the summer of 1992, while she was working in Gov. Douglas Wilder's media office.
 Lawrence was appearing in Richmond at a Def Comedy Jam concert.
 Lawrence and Southall have one child together, daughter Jasmin Page Lawrence (born January 15, 1996).
 They divorced in 1997.

 Southall married football star Emmitt Smith on April 22, 2000.
+The couple divorced in 2020.
 They have three children together: sons Emmitt James Smith IV (born May 15, 2002) and Elijah Alexander James Smith (born September 22, 2010), and daughter Skylar Smith (born October 15, 2003).
 Southall is also the stepmother to Rheagen Smith (born November 2, 1998), who is Smith's daughter with ex-girlfriend Hope Wilson.
 She is a member of Delta Sigma Theta sorority.